justscu/BL/content/network_6_alveo_x3522.md

-port_rx_bad_gtjumbo   | Number of packets received with a length greater than 9000 bytes, but with incorrect CRC value. port_rx_align_error   | Number of packets received with an align error. port_rx_length_error  | Number of packets received with a length error. port_rx_nodesc_drops  | Number of packets dropped by the network adapter because of a lack of RX descriptors in the RX queue. <br/> Packets can be dropped by the NIC when there are insufficient(信息不足) RX descriptors in the RX queue to allocate to the packet. <br/>This problem occurs if the receive rate is very high and the network adapter receive cycle process has insufficient time between processing to refill the queue with new descriptors. <br/>A number of different steps can be tried to resolve this issue:<br/>Disable the irqbalance daemon in the OS.<br/>Distribute the traffic load across the available CPU/cores by setting rss_cpus=cores. <br/>Refer to Receive Side Scaling section. <br/>Increase receive queue size using ethtool. port_pm_discard_vfifo_full   | Number of packets dropped because of a lack of main packet memory on the adapter to receive the packet into. port_rxdp_q_disabled_packets | Increments when the filter indicates the packet should be delivered to a specific RX queue which is currently disabled due to configuration error or error condition. port_rxdp_di_dropped_packets | Number of packets dropped because the filters indicate the packet should be dropped.
-Can happen because:<br/> the packet does not match any filter.<br/> the matched filter indicates the packet should be dropped.
+port_rx_bad_gtjumbo   | Number of packets received with a length greater than 9000 bytes, but with incorrect CRC value. port_rx_align_error   | Number of packets received with an align error. port_rx_length_error  | Number of packets received with a length error. port_rx_nodesc_drops  | Number of packets dropped by the network adapter because of a lack of RX descriptors in the RX queue.
+Packets can be dropped by the NIC when there are insufficient(信息不足) RX descriptors in the RX queue to allocate to the packet. <br/>This problem occurs if the receive rate is very high and the network adapter receive cycle process has insufficient time between processing to refill the queue with new descriptors. <br/>A number of different steps can be tried to resolve this issue:<br/>Disable the irqbalance daemon in the OS.<br/>Distribute the traffic load across the available CPU/cores by setting rss_cpus=cores. <br/> Refer to Receive Side Scaling section. <br/> Increase receive queue size using ethtool. port_pm_discard_vfifo_full   | Number of packets dropped because of a lack of main packet memory on the adapter to receive the packet into. port_rxdp_q_disabled_packets | Increments when the filter indicates the packet should be delivered to a specific RX queue which is currently disabled due to configuration error or error condition. port_rxdp_di_dropped_packets | Number of packets dropped because the filters indicate the packet should be dropped.
+Can happen because:<br/> the packet does not match any filter.<br/> the matched filter indicates the packet should be dropped. port_ctpio_underflow_fail | When the host fails to push packet bytes fast enough to match the adapter port speed.
-                            -|
-port_ctpio_underflow_fail | When the host fails to push packet bytes fast enough to match the adapter port speed.
 The packet is truncated and data transmitted as a poisoned packet. port_ctpio_success        | Number of successful CTPIO TX events. ptp_invalid_sync_windows  | Number of times that the PTP window (pre and post time sample) is unexpectedly large.